cotton fabric in the colors orange and yellow

 How it works: In therapy, you explore your body’s sensations through mindful attention, movement, and breathing exercises.
 This gentle focus helps unlock and release physical tension or patterns created by stress or trauma.

-How it helps / Why it’s effective:
+Why it’s effective:

-Client-friendly: Sometimes, your body holds onto stress or trauma even when your mind doesn’t realize it.
+Sometimes, your body holds onto stress or trauma even when your mind doesn’t realize it.
 Somatic therapy helps you listen to what your body is telling you and gradually ease that stored tension, leading to a greater sense of ease and balance.

 • creative interventions flowers